lava0212/Edubridge_Exl_DA_Project/README.md

 Performance results based on the precision score on Random forestclassifier are also at >=0.50 according to the threshold that we have set, namely with a score of 0.93.
 When viewed from the accuracy of the Random forestclassifier modeling, the score is still quite high, namely 0.88
 # Conclusion
 The final model we chose was Random forestclassifier with 93% performance from the recall matrix or it can be said that this model can predict the number of customers who buy vacation packages by 88%. .
-Important features to consider in bidding to customers from modeling results using XGBoost are Passport, Designation, Product Pitched, Single Marital Status, and City Tier.
+Important features to consider in bidding to customers from modeling results using Random ForestClassifier are Passport, Designation, Product Pitched, Single Marital Status, and City Tier.